lk-umw-cpsc/240groupproj/UpdateLog.md

 Date: 3/26/2022
 Person: Lauren
+Log: Reminder manager window skin changed (fonts, colors) There is a persistent bug where the last reminder in the list is cut off by the scroll panel.
+I need to figure out how to fix that.

+Date: 3/26/2022
+Person: Lauren
 Log: Reverted BackgroundDaemon to old version.
 Tweaked ScheduleIO so that the exceptions are thrown within its methods rather than making BackgroundDaemon catch them.